 Other Astoria activities include walking the waterfront, checking out the Astoria Column, and getting out on the water.
 If you’re into fishing, there are lots of sturgeon and salmon charters that go out of Astoria, so if that’s important to you, be sure you research and plan your Oregon Coast camping when fishing season is open.

 Want to pin this for planning your own Oregon Coast camping trip?
 Go for it!!!
-Want to check out more from KOA.com?
 Go for it!!!
+And if you have addition activity suggestions or questions, leave a comment or send us a note.